 “Science is a wonderful thing if one does not have to earn one’s living at it” (Albert Einstein)

-Jordi Vilà-Valls, Associate Professor at the Institut Supérieur de l’Aéronautique et de l’Espace (ISAE-SUPAERO), member of the Signal, Communications, Antennas, Navigation (SCAN) Research Group, Toulouse, France.
+Jordi Vilà-Valls, Professor at the Institut Supérieur de l’Aéronautique et de l’Espace (ISAE-SUPAERO), member of the Image and Signal Processing for NAVIgation, Radar and REmote Sensing (NAVIR²ES) Research Group, Toulouse, France.

 I received the MS in Electrical Engineering from both Universitat Politècnica de Catalunya (UPC), Barcelona, Spain, and Grenoble Institute of Technology (INPG), Grenoble, France, in 2006.
 In October 2006, I joined GIPSA-Lab at the INPG as a Research Assistant with a French Ministry of Science PhD grant.
 My thesis, entitled “Nonlinear Dynamic Channel Estimation for Mobile Satellite Receivers”, focused on nonlinear Bayesian estimation methods and its applications to synchronization problems for both communications and positioning systems.
 I received the PhD in Electrical Engineering (Signal Processing) from Grenoble INP in March 2010.

-I worked during the last 10+ years in several aspects related to statistical signal processing, with special emphasis on Bayesian statistical inference and adaptive/robust stochastic filtering.
-I have also been a key personnel in several projects funded by the European Commission (EC), the European Space Agency (ESA) and the Spanish Ministry of Science.
-My primary areas of interest include statistical signal processing at large, estimation and detection theory, nonlinear Bayesian inference, robust filtering, statistical learning, computational and robust statistics; with applications to GNSS, indoor localisation/tracking, multiple object tracking, multi-sensor data fusion, communications, intelligent transportation systems, air traffic management and life sciences.
+I worked during the last 10+ years in several aspects related to statistical signal processing, with special emphasis on statistical inference and adaptive/robust stochastic filtering.
+I have also been a key personnel in several projects funded by the European Commission (EC), the European Space Agency (ESA), the French and Spanish Ministry of Science, and lately involved in projects funded by the French DGA.
+My primary areas of interest include statistical signal processing at large, estimation and detection theory, nonlinear Bayesian inference, robust filtering, statistical learning, computational and robust statistics; with applications to the broad field of localisation, tracking and navigation (GNSS, indoor, cooperative, robust, multiple object, multi-sensor data fusion), communications, intelligent transportation systems, air traffic management and Earth observation (GNSS remote sensing).